 When you sell the idea in this manner, the team will more likely to buy it and work something out.
 There will still be certain tasks that nobody likes doing, but at least it should, hopefully, now go to the people who are better at them and dislike them least!

 5. Take a vacation

 Even if you love your work to bits, you are not invulnerable to the physiological and psychological effects of stress.
 Prolonged stress depletes the resources in your body, weakens your immune system and eventually manifests itself in physical illnesses and mental breakdowns.

 It’s hard for anyone to keep up with what they enjoy doing if they are in poor health, and such lack of energy and motivation will gradually lead to a loss of interest for their work.

 Like anyone who has fallen sick, the logical solution is to get plenty of rest to recharge yourself.
-Take your mind off work for a period of time with an actual vacation (and don’t check emails during the trip!) alone or with people you want to be with.
-Even successful people like Sir Richard Branson values such time spent away from work.
+Take your mind off work for a period of time with an actual vacation (and don’t check emails during the trip!).
+Even successful people swear by regular vacations and value the time spent away from work.